ts-templates/node16/README.md

 # @ts-examples/template

-TypeScript project template
+Template for TypeScript project

 ## How to use

 1. [Create repository](https://github.com/ts-examples/template/generate) using template
 2. Replace provisional string with actual string
     - `@ts-examples/template` => your package name
-    - `TypeScript project template` => your package description
+    - `Template for TypeScript project` => your package description
 3. Implement `src/main.ts`
 4. Remove this section